 Offer / Purchase Agreement

-This is a document you as the buyer give to the seller that expresses the amount you are offering to pay and the terms of your offer.
+This is a document you as the buyer give to the seller, which expresses the amount you are offering to pay and the terms of your offer.
 The seller would sign this document and at that point, you would have a completed “purchase agreement.”

 With this, the next step would be to “open escrow.”